-A PS4 external hard drive is an essential purchase if you’ve got too many games vying for storage space.
-By now, you’ve probably found that the PS4’s tiny internal storage is full and you’re sick of deleting old games to make space.
-You can solve that problem in a simple move by picking up the best external hard drive for PS4.
+A PS4 external hard drive is an essential purchase if you’ve got too many games vying for storage space or want to bring them with you to the PS5.
+You can solve both of those problems in a simple move by picking up one of our picks for the best external hard drive for PS4.

 To make our decisions below, we’ve considered each hard drive’s price, size, speed, manufacturer and value for money.
 We’ve decided an overall top pick, but we’ve also got a few other options if you’re looking for something a bit different.
 Essentially, we want to ensure that you can find the perfect PS4 external hard drive no matter your situation.